Unicamp-OpenPower/openpower/content/post/inline-asm-intro/index.md

 **Special Purpose Registers:** The Condition Register (CR) holds the results of comparisons.
 It consists of 8 bitfields (blocks of 4 bits) that can be individually accessed through indexes, also, it can be implicitly altered when the cmp instruction is called.
 The Counter Register (CTR) is mainly used for loops.
 Besides being an integer counter, it has special instructions to facilitate assertions (CTR==0? or CTR!=0?) and incrementation/decrementation.

 ![CR's bitfield diagram](cr_bitfield.PNG)
-*Figure 2 - Condition register bitfield diagram*
+*Figure 2 - Condition register bitfields diagram*

 **More About Comparisons:** The compare instruction is actually a subtraction that identifies if the result is negative, zero or positive.
 For example, if we have “cmpd A, B”, the operation realized is “A-B”.
 If the result is negative, the bit 0 of bitfield X is set. if 0, the bit 1of bitfield X is set.
 If positive, bit 3 is set.
 So, if we want to branch when ”A<B” we can use blt (checks if bit 0 from *bitfield* 0 is set).
 Note that the order of the registers A and B is paramount.